-We’ve put together a list of simple tips to help parents, carers, friends, colleagues and professionals to communicate with people with complex communication needs, in particular those with multi-sensory impairments.
+We’ve put together these simple tips to help parents, carers, friends, colleagues and professionals to communicate with people with complex disabilities, in particular those with multi-sensory impairments.

 We all communicate differently, and some of the specific methods for communicating with people with multi-sensory impairments, require specialist training and experience.

 - Be aware of the environment and adapt the conditions to suit the individual you are communicating with.
-This will be different for different people, but may include avoiding noisy places with excessive background noise or environments that are visually busy or have poor lighting/overly glaring light, as these can make it difficult to concentrate when communicating.
+This may include avoiding noisy places with excessive background noise or environments that are visually busy or have poor lighting/overly glaring light.

 - When signing consider your clothing.
 Where possible wear high contrast colours to your skin tone.
 Also, avoid wearing patterned tops as this can make it more difficult for the person to define your signs.